Jhxnnat/ReD/README.md

-# ReD is a (work in progress) simple retro looking text editor made with raylib
+# ReD is a (work in progress) simple text editor made with raylib

-Red stants for Retro eDitor,
-Raylib eDitor and other coincidences are just coincidences.
+Red does not have any meaning, so Raylib eDitor and other coincidences are just coincidences.

 ![foto](./imagen2.png)